Documentation Index

 $in = \EnneoSDK\Input::load();

-// Prepare header for the request of the Third-Party API
+// Prepare headers for the third-party API request

 $headers = [